-Drive Chain, Spinner Belt and Conveyor Chain Tension
+Drive Belts and Conveyor Chain Tension

-- At the beginning of each season, and once a month during the season, verify the drive sprocket set screws and the clutch sprocket mounting bolts are tight. - Visually inspect the drive chain for wear.
-If chain is worn, replace the chain. - Visually inspect spinner belt for cracks and wear.
-If belt is cracked or worn, replace the belt. - Maintain correct belt and chain tension.
-Correct tension allows for 1/4"-5/16" of deflection midway between the pulleys/sprockets.
+- At the beginning of each season, and once a month during the season, verify the drive pulley set screws and the clutch pulley mounting bolts are tight. - Visually inspect the drive belts for cracks and wear.
+If a belt is cracked or worn, replace the belt. - Maintain correct belt tension.
+Correct tension allows for 1/4" 5/16" of deflection midway between the pulleys.